 DataBank as a business, particularly DataBank Queensland, has gained valuable experience from the recent weather events in Brisbane.
 We are proud of the efforts of our staff throughout the terrible disaster that befell Queenslanders.
 Most of all, we are proud that when our clients needed us most, we came through for them.

 Customer Feedback from the Flood Crisis

-'Sean at DataBank recently helped us out with providing some office space when we were unable to access our premises.
+'Sean at DataBank (now TIMG) recently helped us out with providing some office space when we were unable to access our premises.
 Sean and his staff were incredibly helpful and went out of their way to ensure we could operate effectively in a comfortable environment.
 Nothing was a problem for any of the staff and they made us all feel very welcome.

 I would highly recommend the services of Sean and his team at DataBank to anyone looking at their storage requirements.'

 'Last week with the developing flood crisis in Queensland, we were one of the companies that needed to arrange for tapes to be transported from the DataBank (now TIMG) storage facility in Brisbane to our office in Sydney.
 With our Brisbane office temporarily closed due to rising flood waters in the surrounding areas and power cut, it became critical that we were able to obtain our backup tapes in order for data to be restored at an alternative site.

 Throughout these trying times, I would sincerely like to thank the efforts of the DataBank (now TIMG) team in Queensland.
 Your perseverance and professionalism in trying to find a way to get the tapes to interstate locations around Australia even when you would have been extremely worried about your own homes, families and friends was appreciated.